Physical Address

 | Mean treatment compliance (%) | 91.4% | 94.8% |

 Source: NDA 217424 Multi-disciplinary Review, Ref ID 5304936.
 BOTE = Beginning-of-the-End (clinical sign of impending spontaneous resolution).
 NI-MC304 had higher baseline lesion counts in the berdazimer arm vs vehicle (23.1 vs 20.5) due to randomization imbalance.
-Compliance lower in active arm, consistent with application site reactionβdriven interruptions.
+Compliance lower in active arm, consistent with application site reaction–driven interruptions.
 All three trials conducted at US centers only.

-Week 12 β Complete Clearance Rate (Primary)
+Week 12 — Complete Clearance Rate (Primary Endpoint)

 Marginally missed primary endpoint significance threshold; conservative NRI with higher missing data in active arm (16% vs 12.7%).
 Multiple sensitivity analyses and Week 8 secondary were supportive.
 FDA concluded efficacy demonstrated.

-Week 12 β Complete Clearance Rate (Primary)
+Week 12 — Complete Clearance Rate (Primary Endpoint)

-Table 25, NDA 217424 Medical Review (Label Table 2)| Endpoint | NI-MC304 Berdazimer (N=444) | NI-MC304 Vehicle (N=447) | Treatment Difference (95% CI) | NI-MC302 Berdazimer (N=237) | NI-MC302 Vehicle (N=118) | Treatment Difference (95% CI) |
+| Endpoint | NI-MC304 Berdazimer (N=444) | NI-MC304 Vehicle (N=447) | Treatment Diff.
+(95% CI) | NI-MC302 Berdazimer (N=237) | NI-MC302 Vehicle (N=118) | Treatment Diff.
+(95% CI) |

 |---|---|---|---|---|---|---|

-| Complete Clearance Wk 12 (Primary) | 32.4% | 19.7% | +12.8% (7.1%, 18.6%) p<0.0001 | 30.0% | 20.3% | +9.2% (β0.04%, 18.4%) p=0.0510 |
+| Complete Clearance Wk 12 (Primary) | 32.4% | 19.7% | +12.8% (7.1%, 18.6%) p<0.0001 | 30.0% | 20.3% | +9.2% (−0.04%, 18.4%) p=0.0510 |

 | Complete Clearance Wk 8 (Key Secondary) | 19.6% | 11.6% | +7.5% (3.0%, 12.0%) p=0.0012 | 13.9% | 5.9% | +7.8% (1.8%, 13.8%) |

-| Complete Clearance Wk 12 (NI-MC301) | 25.8% (N=236) | 21.6% (N=116) | +4.3% (β5.0%, 13.6%) p=0.3637 β Not significant | |||
+| Complete Clearance Wk 12 (NI-MC301 — not significant) | 25.8% (N=236) | 21.6% (N=116) | +4.3% (−5.0%, 13.6%) p=0.3637 — Not significant | |||

-Day 1 through Week 12; Treatment Emergent Adverse Events| Adverse Reaction | ZELSUVMI N=916 | Vehicle N=680 | Total Berdazimer (%) | ||||
+| Adverse Reaction | Berdazimer N=916 | Vehicle N=680 | Total Berdazimer (%) | ||||

 |---|---|---|---|---|---|---|---|